rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 All the above listed simulation parameters were defined in m-script, and the m-script was used as **'initialization funtion'** within Simulink.

 ## Simulation Result
-After performing model simulation, I observed the final velocity to computed appoximately 159 km/h by the baseline model.
+After performing model simulation, I observed the final velocity to be computed appoximately around 159 km/h by the baseline model.

 ![Model_1_Final_Velocity](https://i.postimg.cc/BQTFgL2n/Model1-Final-Velocity.png)